USD ($)

 4. John the Ripper

-● Supports MD5, DES, SHA, and more
+● Supports MD5, DES, and SHA

-● Integration with databases and directories
+● Integration with directories

 ● Custom attack rules